noahehall/theBookOfNoah/linux/docker/docker.md

     - the process of shaping it in a way that will reduce the attack surface inside any docker containers based on it
     - minimize software contained in the image
     - enforce that images are based on a specific image
+      - use the image digest
     - have a sensible default user
     - eliminate root user escalation
   - remember the diff between entrypoint and cmd
     - entryoint is the program that will be executed when the container starts
       - use this for all sorts of things